kiliangreiner/lsr-benchmark/README.md

 # Evaluation

+The [online overview in TIRA](https://archive.tira.io/task-overview/lsr-benchmark/) provides an overview of aggregated evaluations.
+Alternatively, all data and further custom evaluations are available in the [step-04-evaluation](step-04-evaluation) directory of this repository.

-The evaluation methodology encourages the development of diverse and novel measures, as a suitable interpretation of efficiency for a target task highly depends on the application and its context.
-Therefore, we aim to measure as many XY as possible in a standardized way with the [tirex-tracker](https://github.com/tira-io/tirex-tracker/) to ensure that XY.
+Our evaluation methodology encourages the development of diverse and novel measures for lsr models that take efficiency and effectiveness into consideration.
+We assume that a suitable interpretation of efficiency for a target task highly depends on the application and its context.
+Therefore, we aim to measure as many efficiency-oriented aspects as possible in a standardized way with the [tirex-tracker](https://github.com/tira-io/tirex-tracker/) to ensure that different efficiency/effectiveness interpretations can be evaluated post-hoc.
 This methodology and related aspects were developed as part of the [ReNeuIR workshop series](https://reneuir.org/) held at SIGIR [2022](https://dl.acm.org/doi/abs/10.1145/3477495.3531704), [2023](https://dl.acm.org/doi/abs/10.1145/3539618.3591922), [2024](https://dl.acm.org/doi/abs/10.1145/3626772.3657994), and [2025](https://reneuir.org/).